 Transition to remote learning

 Beginning March 16, Gov. Sununu ordered all schools in New Hampshire to transition to remote learning.
 On April 16 Gov. Sununu extended that closure through the end of the school year.
-Click here to access remote learning resources from the state Department of Education.

 The state university system also transitioned to remote learning for the rest of the semester.